Scientific Name

 Description

 Cotyledon adscendens is a sparingly branched succulent with erect to spreading branches that bear green leaves with reddish margins in the upper half.
-It grows up to 5.2 feet (1.6 m) tall.
-The leaves are obovate to spatulate, flat, slightly concave, up to 2.4 inches (6 cm) long, and up to 1.1 inches (2.8 cm) wide.
+It can grow up to 5.2 feet (1.6 m) tall.
+The leaves are obovate to spatulate, flat, and slightly concave, measuring up to 2.4 inches (6 cm) long and 1.1 inches (2.8 cm) wide.

-The flowers are orange-red, tubular, up to 1 inch (2.5 cm) long, up to 0.4 inches (1 cm) in diameter, and appear in a cluster on an up to 14.4 inches (36 cm) long stalk in winter.
+The orange-red flowers are tubular and can reach a length of 1 inch (2.5 cm) and a diameter of 0.4 inches (1 cm).
+They appear in winter in a cluster on a stalk that can grow up to 14.4 inches (36 cm) long.

 How to Grow and Care

 Cotyledons can be divided into two groups.
 One group consists of evergreen plants with a summer growing period.
-The other group is made up of deciduous plants, splendidly magnificent with large, solid fleshy stems.
+The other group comprises deciduous plants, splendidly magnificent with large, solid fleshy stems.
 The second group grows during the winter and sheds its leaves during the summer.

-These succulents require a free-draining gritty mix and plenty of sunlight.
-They are tolerant of cool, frost-free conditions during the winter if kept dry.
+These succulents require a free-draining, gritty mix, and plenty of sunlight.
+They tolerate cool, frost-free conditions during the winter if kept dry.
 Some require pruning to maintain an attractive shape.
 Cotyledons should be kept in a sunny position.
 Follow general succulent watering procedures.
-Be careful of overwatering when they are deciduous.
+Be careful not to overwater when they are deciduous.

 As succulents go, Cotyledons certainly are rewarding garden and indoor subjects, practically independent of irrigation in all but full desert conditions.
 However, they cannot survive poor light or bad drainage in the wet.